david-prv/QuickyPHP/README.md

 $app = Quicky::create();

-// The following code will start a Quicky-Session and
+// The following code will start a Quicky-SessionManager and
 // set the variables "userName" and "userNick" Quicky::session()->start();
 Quicky::session()->setRange(array("userName" => "User123", "userNick" => "Unicorn"));